Polarimetric analysis of STEREO observations of sungrazing Kreutz comet C/2010 E6 (STEREO): Data Reduction

 The standard calculation of uncertainties assume that shot noise scales with the inverse of the signal-to-noise ratio, but the more pertinent measure of uncertainty is the degree of scatter in polarimetric plots.
 The uncertainties derived from the comet signal analysis are negligible for high signal-to-noise ratio, but slowly increase moving along the dimming comet tail, up to a few percent in polarisation at largest cometocentric distances.
 The uncertainties from aligning the images from the triplet are more difficult to quantify.
-They have been minimised by truncation (integration) of the tail cross-sections and by visual inspection of the alignments.
-The knock-on effects of potential misalignments will be the greatest in two regions: first at the head of the comet where small variations in the relative slopes of the polarised intensity curves can significantly affect the calculated polarisation, and second at large cometocentric distances where low signal can cause large variations in absolute values of polarised intensity.
-Due to relatively low resolution of observations, this effect cannot be fully avoided.
+They have been minimised by truncation (integration) of the tail cross-sections, increasing the signal-to-noise ratio, and by visual inspection of the alignments.
+The knock-on effects of potential misalignments will be the greatest in two regions: first at the photocentre of the comet, where small variations in the relative slopes of the polarised intensity curves can significantly affect the calculated polarisation, and second at large cometocentric distances, where low signal can cause large variations in absolute values of polarised intensity.
+Due to the relatively low resolution of observations, this effect cannot be fully avoided.
 The potential for errors inherent in the first section affecting the overall conclusions is discussed in Section \ref{sec:disc}.
+Since the calculated uncertainties are lower than the scatter of the data points, error bars are not included in the plots, with the degree of scattering better indicating the quality of the data.

-The upper cut-off point in the plots is the edge of the tail as determined by a combination of visual inspection of tail tracing and the degree of scatter of Stokes parameters, as well as scatter of the total degree of linear polarisation $p$ and the angle of polarisation $\Theta$.
+The upper cut-off point for the plots is the edge of the tail as determined by a combination of visual inspection of tail tracing and the degree of scatter of Stokes parameters, as well as scatter of the total degree of linear polarisation $p$ (where $p^2 = (Q^2+U^2)/I^2$).
 Comparing the scatter in Figure \ref{fig:CK10E060_QUP} to the tail tracing in Figure \ref{fig:CK10E060_tailtrace}, we see the data beyond ${\sim}200$th pixel along the tail away from the comet photocentre (i.e. pixel values $>250$ there and the $x$-axis pixel values $<475$ in Fig. \ref{fig:CK10E060_tailtrace}) can be ignored, since the tail tracing method was derailed by either background signal or various artefacts as the signal-to-noise ratio along the comet tail deteriorated.
 Such data beyond the realistic observational limit of the comet tail is not used in any of the remaining analysis.